Welcome to Cora · $15 off your first month · use CORA15 at checkout

 Tirzepatide's dual GLP-1 and GIP receptor activity produces a similar side effect profile to semaglutide, though some studies suggest slightly higher rates of GI symptoms due to its dual mechanism.
 In clinical trials (SURMOUNT program), the following were most commonly reported:

-• Nausea — up to 45% of participants at the 15mg dose
+• Nausea — approximately 29.6% of participants at the 15mg dose per SURMOUNT-1 (NEJM 2022); rates were higher in earlier titration phases

 • Diarrhea — approximately 30% across all doses